+Local businesses need to utilize digital marketing and a quality website to reach the most potential customers.
 It’s crucial to build a quality website with the user in mind, but this won’t do a business any good if it’s hard to find or impersonal.
 The point of having a website is to drive sales and impressions.
 Search engine optimization achieves the visibility a business needs to thrive in an online world.
 One aspect of SEO is optimizing websites through the creation of additional pages.
 The more pages and content a search engine has to work with, the more accurately it can decipher what the website is about and which search terms should be ranking in the search results pages.

 One of the keys to visibility in companies that operate in more than one area is optimizing their websites to have location landing pages for each location they serve.
 Every multi-area company needs location landing pages to increase its visibility and make each service location feel unique.
 However, many businessowners still wonder: why create location landing pages?

 Location landing pages are pages on a website dedicated to a specific area or location.
 They exist to help potential customers in particular areas find information pertinent to them in a business.
 Location landing pages also help companies raise their search engine rankings in each location through the employment of long-tailed search terms.

 Location landing pages connect businesses to customers who are actively searching for the business’s products or services.
 The pages simply make the search terms more specific to certain locations to target a more condensed audience.